Philosophy of mind: Dualist solutions to the mind–body problem

 Dualism is a set of views about the relationship between mind and matter (or body).
 It begins with the claim that mental phenomena are, in some respects, non-physical.

-One of the earliest known formulations of mind–body dualism was expressed in the eastern Samkhya and Yoga schools of Hindu philosophy (c.
-650 BCE), which divided the world into purusha (mind/spirit) and prakriti (material substance).
-Specifically, the Yoga Sutra of Patanjali presents an analytical approach to the nature of the mind.
+Mind and body (Indriya) are different functions of prakriti and so a form of property dualism may be found in the ancient Indian philosophical schools of Samkhya and Yoga (ca. 6th c.
+BCE).
+Wrongly conflating purusha ("spirit", or better, pure consciousness) with mind or manas (a development of non-conscious prakriti) while correctly distinguishing purusha and prakriti (two eternally-different ontological entities) leads to the erroneous conclusion that Samkhya supports mind-body dualism, specifically substance dualism.
+Yet both mind and body are equally non-conscious (jaDaa) in Samkhya and, while they are different developments of prakriti, they are both made up of gunas.

-In Western Philosophy, the earliest discussions of dualist ideas are in the writings of Plato who suggested that humans' intelligence (a faculty of the mind or soul) could not be identified with, or explained in terms of, their physical body.
+In Western philosophy, the earliest discussions of dualist ideas are in the writings of Plato who suggested that humans' intelligence (a faculty of the mind or soul) could not be identified with, or explained in terms of, their physical body.
 However, the best-known version of dualism is due to René Descartes (1641), and holds that the mind is a non-extended, non-physical substance, a "res cogitans".
 Descartes was the first to clearly identify the mind with consciousness and self-awareness, and to distinguish this from the brain, which was the seat of intelligence.
 He was therefore the first to formulate the mind–body problem in the form in which it still exists today.